What is the Definition of "Dependent Child" Under Australian Migration Law?

 Under 18 years of age; or

-Over 23 and is incapable to work due to a physical or mental condition.
+Over 23 and is incapable of working due to a physical or mental condition.

 What About Children Above 18 years old?

-For applicants aged 18 to 23, it must be shown that they are not working full-time and rely on their sponsoring parent for daily living costs.
-Occasional support is not sufficient — the dependency must be substantial and ongoing.
+Children aged 18 to 23 must demonstrate that they are not working full-time and rely on their sponsoring parent for daily living costs.
+Occasional support is not sufficient; the dependency must be substantial and ongoing.
 Evidence typically includes bank transfers, rent receipts, and proof of full-time education.

 Children over 23 can only qualify if they have a condition that renders them unable to support themselves.
 Medical documentation is essential to support such claims.